anwyho/aoc2020/day11/README.md

 0. (As a pre-processing step) Parse and load the mapping into a lookup table.

-1. Iterate through every 2x2 state chunk and serialize it with its adjacent neighbors and necessary added `Floor` to get a 4x4 state chunk.
+1. Iterate through every 2x2 state chunk and serialize it its adjacent neighbors and any additional `Floor` to get a 4x4 state chunk.
 2. Look up the serialized state chunk in the look up table and write the result to a new grid.
 3. Check to see if the new grid is the same as the old grid.
     1. If so, repeat from step 1